spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-k8s-cluster-tf.md

 ## Wrap-Up

 In this tutorial, you created a cluster profile, which is a template that contains the core layers required to deploy a host cluster.
-You then deployed a host cluster onto your preferred cloud service provider using Terraform.
+You then deployed a host cluster to GCP using Terraform.

 We encourage you to check out the [Deploy an Application using Palette Dev Engine](../../devx/apps/deploy-app) tutorial to learn more about Palette.
 Palette Dev Engine can help you deploy applications more quickly through the usage of